 Peak bone mass in men and women occurs around age 30.
 Men have higher bone mass than women.
+Previous data suggesting people with African ancestry achieve higher peak bone mass are currently being questioned.
 After achieving peak, bone mass plateaus for about 10 years, during which time bone formation approximately equals bone resorption.
-After this, bone loss occurs at a rate of about 0.3 to 0.5%/year.
-Beginning with menopause, bone loss accelerates in women to about 3 to 5%/year for about 5 to 7 years and then the rate of loss decelerates.
-While historically recognized as present, differences suggesting that Blacks achieve higher peak bone mass are being reassessed to better delineate the accuracy and relevance of these differences, as well as whether race should be considered when interpreting test values.
+After this, bone loss occurs at a rate of about 0.3 to 0.5% a year.
+Beginning with menopause, bone loss accelerates in women to about 3 to 5% a year for about 5 to 7 years and then the rate of loss decelerates.

 Osteoporotic bone loss affects cortical and trabecular (cancellous) bone.
 Cortical thickness and the number and size of trabeculae decrease, resulting in increased porosity.
 Trabeculae may be disrupted or entirely absent.
 Trabecular bone loss occurs more rapidly than cortical bone loss because trabecular bone is more porous and bone turnover is higher.
 However, loss of both types contributes to skeletal fragility.

-A fragility fracture occurs after less trauma than might be expected to fracture a normal bone.
-Falls from a standing height or less, including falls out of bed, are typically considered fragility fractures.
+A fragility fracture is one that occurs after less trauma than might be expected to fracture a normal bone.
+Fractures resulting from falls from a standing height or less, including falls out of bed, are typically considered fragility fractures.
 The most common sites for fragility fractures are the following:

 Spine (thoracic and lumbar vertebral compression fractures Vertebral Compression Fractures Most vertebral compression fractures are a consequence of osteoporosis, are asymptomatic or minimally symptomatic, and occur with no or minimal trauma.
 (See also Overview of Fractures.)
 Vertebral... read more —the most common osteoporosis-related fracture)